erhaneth/blockqoute/README.md

 ## _Installation Instructions_

-If you like to install this app, follow these instructions:
+Follow these simple steps to install and run Blockquote:

-- Fork-Clone Blockquote repository
+Fork and clone the Blockquote repository
-- Install all necessary dependencies
-- Create env file to store randomized ENCRYPTION_KEY
+Install required dependencies for the application Create an environment file to store the randomized ENCRYPTION_KEY Start the application using Nodemon
-- Nodemon to run the application
-- This application using Quotable API and does not need an API key
+Integration with Quotable API - no API key required!